Ideas and Activities for Outdoor Learning in EYFS SettingsApril 23, 2018 3:28 pm

 - Development of gross and fine motor skills through playing and interacting with objects in the natural environment

-- A better knowledge and understanding of the natural world
+- Better knowledge and understanding of the natural world

 - Allowing for different learning styles, particularly kinaesthetic learning